Lee Levitt

 Reco Thomas

-Temple Sinai Religious School Office Manager
+Assistant Director of Operations for the Temple Sinai Religious School

 Elizabeth Wess